-The Android smartphone space is crowded, competitive and fast becoming commoditised with key differentiators being price.
-Thanks to a common denominator, the Google Android OS itself, vendors and manufacturers out there are frequently searching for that “X-factor” to stand out in the market.
+The Android smartphone space is crowded, competitive and fast becoming commoditised with the key differentiator being price.
+Thanks to a common denominator, the Android OS itself, vendors and manufacturers out there are frequently searching for that “X-factor” to stand out in the market.
 With the ASUS PadFone, ASUS is attempting to do exactly that.

 A Phone, A Tablet, A Dock, A Laptop

 The ASUS PadFone was first announced last year at Computex Taiwan, then later previewed at Mobile World Congress early this year.
 This intriguing hybrid device seems to continue where the Motorola Atrix Lapdock design left off.